Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Apply professional methodologies for survey data collection with specialised equipment
+- Apply professional methodologies to collect survey data using specialised equipment

-- Explain the error sources that affect survey results across a range of standard equipment and methodologies.
+- Explain the error sources that affect survey outcomes when using specialised equipment and standard methodologies.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.